Last Updated on

-The broaden-and build-theory could be defined as a model for explaining the mechanisms behind positive emotions in our minds and bodies, what their effects are, what the evolutionary reason is behind them and why studying them is so important for our well-being.
+The broaden-and build-theory is a model for explaining the mechanisms behind positive emotions in our minds and bodies.

-General consensus now points to them being “multicomponent response tendencies that unfold over relatively short time spans” (Fredrickson, 2001).
+Researcher Barbara Fredrickson refers to emotions as “multicomponent response tendencies that unfold over relatively short time spans.”

 Models based on this perspective have usually studied emotions like fear, anger, disgust (i.e. negative emotions), leaving the whole array of positive emotions unattended.

-- They are a few and less differentiated than negative emotions.
-Mainly, they all have similar facial patterns, little or no autonomic response, and recalling is often undifferentiated (meaning, it’s hard for someone to remember if they felt joy, contentment, pride, etc., whereas negative emotions are recalled easily.
+- They are few and less differentiated than negative emotions.
+They have similar facial patterns, little or no autonomic response, and are difficult to recall.
+It can be hard for someone to remember if they felt joy, contentment, pride, etc., whereas negative emotions are recalled easily.

-- Models built on prototypes.
-Finally, positive emotions have been left aside because they don’t exactly fit the model where they serve as a signal for a specific action tendency.
+- Models of emotions are built on prototypes, and positive emotions do not exactly fit the model with a specific action tendency.

-This author realized that the positive emotions she studied shared a pattern, and it was different from the one that was elicited by negative emotions.
+In her study, Fredrickson realized that the positive emotions she studied shared a pattern, and it was different from the one that was elicited by negative emotions.
 She established the following theory in 1998:

 “Broaden-and-build theory is notable for drawing explicit attention to the positive and showing that insights result when we do something more than simply look at the absence of the negative.”